How to use Risk Cloud’s API to create or retrieve an API Access Token

 In the Profile page, go to the Access Key tab.
 If this tab is not there, please contact your Risk Cloud administrator as you may not have API privileges.

-- In the Access Key tab, you will see the Client key and the Secret key will be hidden.
+- In the Access Key tab, you will see both Client and Secret keys.
 These are both necessary to generate an access key or retrieve an existing access key.

-- Note: This panel also has the ability to Generate Access Key aka the "Bearer Token" on its own so that you do NOT need to go thru the api route.
+- This panel also has the ability to generate the Access Key aka the “Bearer Token” on its own.
+After clicking on Generate Access Key button, the Bearer Token will appear in the Access Key textbox.

 After having both Client and Secret keys they will need to be base64 encoded.